vidyatshetty/StockPortfolio/README.md

   @user.admin = true
   @user.save(validate: false)
 ```
-# Please follow the following steps before you signup or try to do password reset (email delivery)
+# Please follow the below steps before you signup or try to do password reset (email delivery)

 ```
 "In  config\environments\development.rb please enter your valid gmail address and password in